Ibrahim Baré Maïnassara: Death

-On 9 April 1999, Maïnassara was ambushed and shot to death by soldiers, reportedly members of the Presidential Guard, at the airport in the capital city of Niamey as he was going to board a helicopter.
+On 9 April 1999, in a second coup d'état, Maïnassara was ambushed and shot to death by soldiers, reportedly members of the Presidential Guard, at the airport in the capital city of Niamey as he was going to board a helicopter.
 The circumstances of the killing were not clear; rumors suggested that Maïnassara was attempting to flee the country.
 Initially his death was officially described as an "unfortunate accident", but this claim was widely considered implausible.
 Coup leader Daouda Malam Wanké succeeded him as head of state and initiated a political transition that ended with elections late in the year.

 The constitution adopted in a July 1999 referendum provides for an amnesty for participants in both the 1996 and 1999 coups.
 An investigation into Maïnassara's death had begun in June 1999, but following the amnesty, it ended in September.
 The RDP-Jama'a has demanded an international inquiry into his death in the years since.
-His widow, former first lady Clémence Aïssa Baré, and their children have campaigned for the prosecution of his killers in Niger and before the ECOWAS Court of Justice for more than 20 years.
+His widow, Clémence Aïssa Baré, and their children have campaigned for the prosecution of his killers in Niger and before the ECOWAS Court for more than 20 years.